rbisdorff/Digraph3/docSphinx/pearls.rst

    Standard versus robust strict outranking digraphs oriented by their initial and terminal prekernels

-The robust version eventually drops two strict outrankings: between *a4* and *a7* and between *a7* and *a1*.
+The robust version drops two strict outrankings: between *a4* and *a7* and between *a7* and *a1*.
 The remaining 14 strict outranking situations qualify now all with stability level of +2, resp. -2 and more.

 Let us have a final look at the corresponding performance heat map.